turunenv/helsinki-city-bike-app/README.md

 For the frontend, React was used.
 The first idea was just to implement server side rendering with the EJS template engine, but switching to React allowed some UI operations to be instantaneous (for example, searching for a single bike station).

 ## TODO

+With more time, the next steps in this project would have been the unfinished features marked in the features section.
+The main development roadmap would be to take the app from a simple data display app into one that can provide insights through smart data aggregation.